learn-co-curriculum/git-basics-readme/README.md

 Git is telling you that this is a brand new repository and right now Git isn't keeping track of any of the files in your directory.

 Whenever you want to check the status of your Git repository –– which you'll probably do quite often –– type `git status`.
-We'll discuss the various states a repository can be in and how to change states shortly.

-## Keeping track of files with `git add`
+## Recognize how to keep track of files with `git add`

-You have to explicitly tell Git about all the files you want it to keep track of– the files you want Git to consider as part of your project.
-We do this by adding the files to our Git repository with `git add <filename or path>`.
+Currently the files in your repository are not being tracked by Git just yet.
+You have to explicitly tell Git about all the files you want it to keep track of and consider as part of your project.
+You can do this by adding the files to our Git repository with `git add <filename or path>`.
 To add our new `README.md` to the repository and check the status, we would type:

 ```
-next-big-thing $ git add README.md
+my-git-project $ git add README.md
-next-big-thing $ git status
+my-git-project $ git status
 On branch master

 Initial commit